gursmeep404/Carousel/README.md

 - 🔊 **OpenAL Audio Playback**
   Streams and plays audio using OpenAL while simultaneously feeding it to the visualizer.

+- 🌌 **Particle System**
+  A swirling particle system animates around the audio ring, simulating glowing orbs that spiral it.

 - ⚡ **Fast Fourier Transform (FFT)**
   Uses KissFFT (a lightweight FFT library) to convert time-domain audio into frequency-domain data in real time.